-The administrative principle is the great and overall direction for determining the performance.
-For instance, while ascertaining about the promotion of an employee 1 manager may contemplate seniority, whereas the other may follow the principle of quality.
+The organisational principle is the great and overall direction for determining the performance.
+For instance, while ascertaining about the promotion of an employee, a manager may contemplate seniority, whereas the other may follow the principle of quality.

 One may define principles of management from those of pure science.
 Management principles are not as firm as postulates of pure science.
 They deal with human traits and, hence, are to be employed creatively given the requirements of the position.
 Human behaviour is never inactive and so also technology, which business.
 Therefore all the principles have to keep step with these changes.
 For instance,

-- Principles are guidelines to make judgments or actions while studying techniques.
-Moreover, principles should also be comprehended as being different from values
+- Principles are guidelines to make judgements or actions while studying techniques.
+Moreover, principles should also be comprehended as being different from values.

 Importance of Understanding Principles of Management: